Rethinking Equity: The German Mindset Shift That's Overdue

 - Source: Inspired by Armin Ronacher’s “Equity for Europeans” (April 2026)

-Germans are world-class engineers, exporters, and savers.
-Yet when it comes to building generational wealth through ownership, we consistently underperform.
-The missing link is linguistic.
-When your language lacks a word for a concept, your culture struggles to embrace it.
-Germans need to adopt “Equity” as a daily German word, not just a technical accounting term.
+Germans are great engineers and exporters.
+But when it comes to building wealth through ownership, they lag.
+The missing link might be linguistic: when your language lacks a word for a concept, your culture never quite embraces it.

 Why German Makes Equity Invisible

-Armin Ronacher nailed it: German splits equity into domain-specific fragments.
-But the problem runs deeper than vocabulary, as it’s also about moral framing.
+Ronacher nailed it: German scatters equity across domain-specific terms.
+But the problem is bigger than vocabulary, as it is also about moral framing.

 Consider these linguistic traps: